mcyates/sortDatastructuresTypescript/notes/bubblesort.md

 at the end of the first loop the last element is guarenteed to be the greatest so the last element can be ignored for every subsequent loop the process then repeats

+use typeof typeguard for primitive types ex: number, string, boolean, symbol etc

+use instanceof for every value that is created by a constructor function ex arrays objects classes